harrisonkong/HKUILabel/README.md

 ### Using CocoaPod ###

-The spec is avabilable in the Trunk of CocoaPods.
+The module is avabilable via CocoaPods Trunk.
 Below is an example podfile.
-If you already use a podfile for your project, all you have to do is add the line that specifies `HKUILabel`
+If you already use a podfile for your project, all you have to do is add the line that specifies `HKUILabel`.
+The other dependencies will also be automatically installed in the xcworkspace.

 ```
 platform :ios, '11.0'